These Easy Seasoned Roasted Potatoes have big flavor thanks to the yummy combination of seasonings. Perfectly crispy and simple too!

 Slicing your potatoes around 1/2 inch thick and 1 to 1 1/4 inches in diameter is perfect.
 If you cut them too small they’ll cook too quickly and you’ll end up with overcooked pieces.

-We want to roast at high heat.
-Check.
+• We want to roast at a higher temperature.

 4.60 from 10 votes